Pyrdacor/wsc/README.md

 After the tree, the actual compressed data follows.
 It is a sequence of 8-bit headers, 16-bit symbols and encoded indexes.

 The data starts with an 8-bit header.
 This header directly specifies how many symbols follow.
 The value must be increased by 1, as 0 symbols at the beginning would not make sense.
+So an amount of 1 to 256 symbols can be given here.

 Then this amount of symbols is read as 16-bit values.
 Note that the values are big endian as we effectively read from a bitstream.